Let’s NOT Kill All The Lawyers

 British Columbia’s Human Rights Tribunal recently delivered a strong message that disparaging the staunch guardians of the legal system (that’s us!) is not a recommended legal strategy.
 Though I have dealt with some difficult individuals, I cannot recall ever – in my almost 30 years of practice - seeing a scenario of this type.

-Throughout, Fairmont’s counsel (who surely deserves some sort of a medal for her patience and civility) responded to Miremadi “professionally and courteously” even though he had accused her, “without foundation, of being dishonest, deceitful, deceptive, negligent, unprofessional, hypocritical, and of manipulating the Tribunal” and of “defamation, perjury, deliberately withholding documents, conflict of interest, and personally violating his human rights.”
+Throughout, Fairmont’s counsel (who surely deserves some sort of a medal for her patience and civility) responded to the Complainant “professionally and courteously” even though he had accused her, “without foundation, of being dishonest, deceitful, deceptive, negligent, unprofessional, hypocritical, and of manipulating the Tribunal” and of “defamation, perjury, deliberately withholding documents, conflict of interest, and personally violating his human rights.”

 “[190] Considering all of these factors, I find that proceeding with the Complaint would not further the purposes of the Code.